suse-edge/atip/telco-examples/mgmt-cluster/airgap/README.md

 - Neuvector
 - Longhorn
 - Static IPs or DHCP network configuration
-- Metal3 and the CAPI provider
+- Metal3 and the CAPI provider (if you want to add support for aarch64 architecture, the changes will be explained in `Optional modifications` section of this document)

 You need to modify the following values in the `mgmt-cluster-airgap.yaml` file: